Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 What is the Best Breakfast in Scottsdale?

-Original Breakfast House ranks as Scottsdale’s top breakfast spot.
-This family-owned café at 6920 E Main Street serves classic American breakfast from 6am daily since 1983.
-Known for homemade biscuits, fresh-ground coffee, and fair prices.
-Average meal: $12-16 per person.
+Original Breakfast House ranks as one of the top classic American breakfast spots favored by Scottsdale locals.
+This family-owned café is located in North Phoenix at 13623 N 32nd Street (just a 15-minute drive from Old Town Scottsdale).
+It serves hearty classic American breakfast starting at 6:30am daily.
+Known for its homemade biscuits, strong coffee, and fair prices.
+Average meal: $10-16 per person.

-After testing dozens of Scottsdale breakfast spots and analyzing 15,000+ local reviews, these five restaurants consistently deliver exceptional food, service, and value.
+After visiting dozens of breakfast spots across Scottsdale and the Valley and reviewing thousands of recent local opinions, these five restaurants consistently deliver exceptional food, service, and value.

 Here’s the complete breakdown: